anujkumar-17/Audio-text-summarize/README.md

    pip install uv

-4. Create a .env file in the backend directory and add the following configuration variables:
+4. Create a .env file in your project folder and add the following configuration variables:

    PORT=<your_port_number>